2025 Global CMT Research Convention

 Session: Innovative Trial Designs for CMT

-• Dr. Darius Ebrahimi-Fakhari, MD, PhD, Director, Movement Disorders Program; Attending, Department of Neurology, Boston Children’s Hospital & Assistant Professor of Neurology, Harvard Medical School
+• Dr. Darius Ebrahimi-Fakhari, MD, PhD, Director, Movement Disorders Program; Attending, Department of Neurology, Boston Children’s Hospital, Assistant Professor of Neurology, Harvard Medical School

 • Dr. Brett McCray, MD, PhD, Assistant Professor of Neurology, University of Michigan